 7 Things You Should Know Before Taking an Online Course

 Today, employers want an educated workforce.
 In response, more people are turning to online education to fit school into their busy lives.
 Before you decide to take online classes, you should know that they’re different than traditional classes in some key ways.
 These differences may cancel out the advantages of a flexible learning schedule for you.
 It all depends on your learning style and needs.
+Here are 7 things you should know before taking an online course:

 #1 Student Effort = Student Success